aman400/CircularProgress/README.md

    `app:progress` : This is to set the initial value of progress bar.
 You can pass a float value between min and max

-   `app:progressBarColor` : This is to set the color of the progress. if you do not pass the `app:colors` any value
+   `app:progressBarColor` : This is to set the color of the progress. if you do not pass any value `app:colors` you can set the color of progress bar and otherwise a default color will be set.

    `app:sweepSpeed` : This is speed with which the progress bar animates.
 Incresing its value will increase the animation time.